ubc-cpsc/jekyll-faculty-template/README.md

 Yes, you have to install some stuff.

 Complete the following installation steps:

  - Install [ruby](https://www.ruby-lang.org/en/downloads/) (if necessary; many systems ship with Ruby installed)
  - Install [jeykll](https://jekyllrb.com/docs/) (steps one and two only)
  - fork this repository
  - clone your fork locally
  - ```cd``` into the downloaded repository and run ```bundle install``` to install [jekyll-scholar](https://github.com/inukshuk/jekyll-scholar).
 This will also install the UBC CS jekyll template.

 ## Getting up and running

-Edit the following files
+Edit the following files:

   - ```_config.yml```
   - ```tasks/watch```
   - ```tasks/deploy```